The Swan Princess: A Royal Family Tale

-The Swan Princess: A Royal Family Tale is a 2014 American computer-animated fantasy adventure film produced by Crest Animation Productions and Nest Family Entertainment, directed by Richard Rich and starring the voices of Laura Bailey as Odette and Yuri Lowenthal as Derek.
-It is the fifth film in The Swan Princess series, and follows Odette and Derek's adoption of a young girl named Alise along with their defeating the Forbidden Arts.
+The Swan Princess: A Royal Family Tale is a 2014 American animated musical fantasy adventure film produced by Crest Animation Productions and Nest Family Entertainment, directed by Richard Rich and starring the voices of Laura Bailey as Odette and Yuri Lowenthal as Derek.
+It is the fifth film in The Swan Princess series, and follows Odette and Derek's adoption of a young girl named Alise along with their defeating the evil Forbidden Arts.
 It was released direct-to-DVD and Blu-ray on February 25, 2014 for the franchise's 20th anniversary.
 A sixth film titled The Swan Princess: Princess Tomorrow, Pirate Today was released on September 6, 2016.

 Plot

 Centuries ago, a sentient evil force known as the Forbidden Arts entered Earth from the underworld, intent on destroying all of its rivals for magical power.
 A group of unusually large and talking flying squirrels, called the scullions, formed a community dedicated to finding and destroying the Swan Princess.
-When Odette, the Swan Princess, was finally born to King William, the Forbidden Arts tried to use the sorcerer Rothbart to defeat her but failed.
+When Odette, the Swan Princess, was finally born to King William, the Forbidden Arts tried to use the evil sorcerer Rothbart to defeat her but failed due to Rothbart being killed by Derek.

 In the present, Odette and Derek are pressured by Uberta to have a child, and are unaware that they're being tracked by the scullions, (two in particular, Cutter and Jojo, a pair of "Master Trapmaker" brothers).
 The Forbidden Arts has joined forces with Mangler, the scullion leader, but is angered at their most recent failure.
 The Forbidden Arts leaves its cave to burn Odette alive, but is blocked by Odette's power and has to return to the crystal in its cave to recover.
 A nearby house catches fire instead, where a little girl named Alise's father is murdered.
 Odette and Derek bring Alise to the castle, and Odette feels a kinship with her because they both lost their fathers tragically.
 Although Alise refuses to speak, she slowly becomes closer to Odette and Derek, and they decide to adopt her as she has no living relatives.

 The scullions attack Uberta's castle, kidnapping Alise to lure Odette and Derek away, and locking everyone else in the cellar.
 Odette and Derek avoid the scullions' traps but Derek is poisoned by Mangler's blow dart.
 A friendly scullion, whom Odette names Scully, cures Derek and explains about the fake Swan Princess legend and the Forbidden Arts, and reveals that he has been keeping the magical stone safe.
 The group goes to rescue Alise.